-- Elementary, Vocal, Instrumental Music

-Students majoring in elementary, vocal, and/or instrumental music are required to spend 8-12 weeks in an elementary, vocal, and/or instrumental music classroom under the supervision of an assigned cooperating teacher.
+- Elementary, Vocal, Instrumental Music Education Students majoring in Elementary, Vocal, and/or Instrumental Music Education are required to spend 8-12 weeks in an elementary, vocal, and/or instrumental music classroom under the supervision of an assigned cooperating teacher.
 The student teaching experience includes observation, teaching, and the performance of teacher related responsibilities.
 Prerequisite: Admission to Student Teaching Program.
 8-12 semester credits

-EDU 438 Student Teaching - Social and Behavioral Science
+EDU 438 Student Teaching

+- Social and Behavioral Science

-Students majoring in elementary education are required to spend 8-12 weeks in a secondary Social Studies or History classroom under the supervision of an assigned cooperating teacher.
+Students majoring in Social and Behavioral Sciences Education are required to spend 8-12 weeks in a secondary social studies or history classroom under the supervision of an assigned cooperating teacher.
 The student teaching experience includes observation, teaching, and the performance of teacher related responsibilities.
 Prerequisite: Admission to Student Teaching Program.
 8-12 semester credits